Key takeaways

 Everything else 1.5X 1X 1X

-Rewards earned with the Divvy card can be used for statement credits, cash back, gift cards or travel booked directly with Divvy.
-And thanks to a handy little rewards-estimating tool on Divvy’s website, you can easily see the potential value of your points for each redemption method.
-Travel seems to be the most lucrative redemption option, with a value of 1 cent per point.
+Rewards earned with the BILL Divvy card can be used for statement credits, cash back, gift cards or travel booked directly with BILL.
+Travel is the most lucrative redemption option, with a value of 1 cent per point.
 Meanwhile, points are worth 0.5 cents each for statement credits, gift cards and cash back.

-While you have to select a billing cycle at the time of your Divvy card application, you can change it later.
+While you have to select a billing cycle at the time of your BILL Divvy card application, you can change it later through the Spend & Expense navigation.
 This could potentially allow you to maximize your rewards earnings based on seasonal business slumps or particularly busy travel periods.

 Reduce fraud and overspending